 The Company will not discriminate on the basis of race, color, religion, age, sex, marital status, sexual orientation, gender expression or identity, national origin, ancestry, disability, genetic information, or any other category protected by Connecticut or federal law.

-Aetna and ASM are committed to maintaining a workplace that is safe for its employees, patients and customers and has zero tolerance for workplace violence.
+Aetna is committed to maintaining a workplace that is safe for its employees, patients and customers and has zero tolerance for workplace violence.
 Applicants for employment with the company are required to submit to a criminal background check.
 While a conviction will not automatically disqualify and applicant from employment, the company will carefully consider and evaluate any criminal conviction, as permitted by applicable state and federal laws, before extending an applicant an unconditional offer of employment.

-The treatment and transport of patients in the hospital and out of hospital environment poses serious physical demands on workers in the ambulance industry.
+The treatment and transport of patients in the hospital and out of the hospital environment pose serious physical demands on workers in the ambulance industry.
 This is a physically challenging position involving the lifting of heavy patients on stretchers, ‘stair-chairs’, backboards, etc. You must be able to lift a 250-pound patient on a 75-pound stretcher into an ambulance with one partner.

-Routine obstacles such as curbs, stairs and narrow hallways can prevent the stretcher from being rolled, thus requiring the ambulance crew to lift the entire weight of the patient and equipment.
+Routine obstacles such as curbs, stairs, and narrow hallways can prevent the stretcher from being rolled, thus requiring the ambulance crew to lift the entire weight of the patient and equipment.
 Furthermore, normal body weight distribution means that the worker at the patient’s head often carries 55-60% of the combined patient/equipment weight.

 To reduce the risk of injuries to its employees and patients, the Aetna Ambulance Service has designed a physical performance test.
-This test is directly derived from EMS job functions that EMS Providers must perform when lifting and moving a 200 pound patient.
-This test, using specialized equipment is an accurate simulation of the flexibility, strength and endurance required to work on an ambulance.
+This test is directly derived from EMS job functions that EMS Providers must perform when lifting and moving a 200-pound patient.
+This test, using specialized equipment is an accurate simulation of the flexibility, strength, and endurance required to work on an ambulance.

-You must be over 21 years of age and available to work a variety of shifts including weekends, nights and holidays.
+You must be over 21 years of age and available to work a variety of shifts including weekends, nights, and holidays.

-Students, homemakers and new EMS graduates are encouraged to apply.
+Students, homemakers, and new EMS graduates are encouraged to apply.
 Reasonable flexibility in your schedule is a requirement of employment.